How Students & Graduates are using LinkedIn to Land a Job (or Internship)

 LinkedIn is a great tool to succeed early in your career.
 We’ve seen graduates during internships use it to connect quickly across their team, department and offices across the world.
 Students use it to share what they’re working on and what value they’re bringing to their work every day, even if it’s just a part-time job or short work experience.
 This brings unprecedented visibility for these young people across their companies.

 Now if you look through LinkedIn you can find young people early in their careers using it to share their company’s success, ask for advice and support on projects, and to connect with professional events and communities that bring people together from across different organisations.

 With all these great resources, students, graduates, and interns are better placed to make career choices that lead to their own versions of success, by finding where their unique value and contributions can make the biggest impact.

 With over a decade of experience, and knowing how much LinkedIn can help, we wrote the book ‘LinkedIn for Students, Graduates, and Educators’.

 Co-authored by Melonie Dodaro – a #1 best-seller and one of the world’s leading LinkedIn experts, and Miguel Angel Garcia Elizondo, a respected consultant who has taught more than 4000 students how to leverage social media to advance their careers.

 The book offers a strategy to stand out, connect and land the job you want: how to build a platform for your talents on LinkedIn – creating authority, building trust and getting noticed by the right people.
 Then, how to build relationships with influential professionals who can help open doors to the career you want.

-HelloGrads were asked to contribute to the book, so see our brief guide ‘HelloGrads Tips for Students’ detailing things you can do whilst still at university or soon after graduation, to ease yourself into working life.
+HelloGrads were asked to contribute to the book, so make sure you read our guide ‘HelloGrads Tips for Students’ detailing things you can do whilst still at university or soon after graduation, to ease yourself into working life.

-Click here to buy or find out more.
+Click here to buy the book or find out more.